Safe-DS/DSL/docs/language/common/parameters.md

 _Parameters_ define the expected inputs of some declaration that can be [called][calls].
 We refer to such declarations as _callables_.
 We distinguish between

-- [required parameters](#required-parameters), which must always be passed,
+- [required parameters](#required-parameters), which must always be passed, and
-- [optional parameters](#optional-parameters), which use a default value if no value is passed explicitly, and
+- [optional parameters](#optional-parameters), which use a default value if no value is passed explicitly.
-- [variadic parameters](#variadic-parameters), which can accept zero or more values.

 ## Required Parameters